 James Wong’s latest book, Grow For Flavour, combined with our corresponding Grow For Flavour range of seeds will knock your socks off!
 The seeds in the range have been personally tried and tasted by James and include both individual varieties and twin packs of perfectly contrasting flavours.

 So, if you grow to eat and want to try something perhaps a little different that is bursting with flavour then read on.
 A selection of these seeds could make the perfect present for the gardener/cook in your life.
-In fact buy the Grow For Flavour book from us and we’ll include 6 packs of these seeds for free.

 “My hand picked mix of super aromatic varieties to pack a maximum flavour punch.”